alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 You have successfully created your first Tensorflow Keras NN model, from scratch, in a workflow!
 If you're up to the challenge, we recommend the following exercises to test your new skills!

 ### Exercises
 1. Create a second plugin for your production model.
-   1. Try locally using your production model by referencing it on your hard drive.
+   - Try using your production model locally by referencing it on your hard drive.
-   2. Convert the above to use a production model included in the yxi as a standalone deployable.
-(See the Pythons packaging module for idiomatic ways to include your model!)
+   - Convert the above to use a production model included in the yxi as a standalone deployable.
+Refer to the Python packaging module for idiomatic ways to include your model.
-2. Add a FileExplorer to our text input fields for more intuitive data source input.
+2. Add a FileExplorer to the text input fields for more intuitive data source input.
 3. Add an option to _continue_ training a model rather than overwriting each time.
 4. Convert the Tensorflow companion piece exercises.